jfarmer/exercises-js-basic-syntax/README.md

 - If you don't know what code to write then your mental model isn't as clear as you think it is or you don't have sufficient knowledge of syntax (likely a combination of both).

-Novices focus too much on syntax and not enough on modeling.
-This is understandable since syntax is new, foreign, and unique to programming.
-Most curriculum reinforces this by organizing everything by syntax.

 ## Exercise Goals